ObjGTK/gir2objc/README.md

 - unwanted (f.e. internal) classes may be excluded via configuration
 - configuration for renaming libraries
 - manual implementations of classes (or categories…) are added to the generated ones when placed in the `LibrarySourceAdditions` directory
+- generation of build files for each generated library that makes use of the very portable autoconf and ObjFW buildsys

 ## Not-yet features (most wanted first)